PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Flutter-based apps are very smooth in their performance which makes for great UX.
 - With a single code base, quality assurance and testing usually takes much less time.
 - Developing in Flutter is very fast and efficient.

+##### Disadvantages of flutter
+- Flutter-based apps are not supported by browsers as of now.
+This means no web apps.
+- While Flutter is popular, it has not been around long enough to have a huge resource base.
+Therefore, your team will need to write a lot of stuff from scratch.
+- Dart is not a popular language and if you want to work with Flutter you will have to learn how to use it.

 #### Dart